orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 involuntary movements.
 I tried different kinds of mouse which he can hold on with his two fingers and my search for an Assistive technology device started along the lines of finding a suitable mouse device for Avinash.
-It was four years ago, that we also tried Voice Recognition to see if it would be helpful.
+It was four years ago, that we also tried {{% wikipedia article="Speech recognition" %}} to see if it would be helpful.
 Very few people were using Voice Recognition then and I had heard that it requires considerable training to use the Voice Recognition.
 So I started with the Voice Recognition training and I soon realized that the software was